2016 United States House of Representatives elections in New Hampshire

 The 2016 United States House of Representatives elections in New Hampshire were held on November 8, 2016, to elect the two U.S. representatives from the state of New Hampshire, one from each of the state's two congressional districts.
-The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The primaries were held on September 13.

+Overview

+Results of the 2016 United States House of Representatives elections in New Hampshire by district:

 District 1

 The 1st district covers the southeastern part of the state and consists of three general areas: Greater Manchester, the Seacoast and the Lakes Region.
-The incumbent was Republican Frank Guinta, who had represented the district since 2015 and previously from 2011 to 2013.
-He was elected with 52% of the vote in 2014, defeating Democratic incumbent Carol Shea-Porter, and the district has a PVI of R+1.
-However, in this election, the district narrowly flipped Democratic, making it the first time since 1854 that New Hampshire's congressional delegation was fully represented by Democrats.
+Incumbent Republican Frank Guinta, who had represented the district since 2015 and previously from 2011 to 2013, ran for re-election.
+He was elected with 52% of the vote in 2014, defeating Democratic incumbent Carol Shea-Porter.
+The district had a PVI of R+1.